Asana vs Trello for Project Management

 If you’re looking for a more versatile and flexible way to manage projects, and share visualizations of them that really wow your colleagues, then try Visor for free.

-Trello vs Asana – The Overview
+Trello v Asana – The Overview

 Trello and Asana share a lot of functionality but differ in important ways.

 Trello can be categorized as a workflow and task management system, whereas Asana is a more comprehensive project management system.
+They both rely on kanban boards as a base functionality to achieve their goals.

 This means that Trello is better suited to managing repeatable workflows, a bit like a production line.
 Think of a marketing team producing content like blogs, where each blog will typically follow the same process from keyword research to editing and publication.